Ransomware gang says it targeted National Rifle Association

 The group has been beset by legal and financial troubles in recent years but remains a potent force politically and has more than 5 million members.

-Allan Liska, an intelligence analyst at the cybersecurity firm Recorded Future, said it's highly unusual for a politically active group such as the NRA to be targeted by ransomware gangs, but he said there is no evidence the attack was politically motivated.
+Allan Liska, an intelligence analyst at the cybersecurity firm Recorded Future, told the AP that it’s highly unusual for a politically active group such as the NRA to be targeted by ransomware gangs, but he said there is no evidence the attack was politically motivated.
 He said ransomware gangs usually do not target organizations, but vulnerable technologies.

 “It’s not likely that this was specifically targeted at the NRA, the NRA just happened to get hit,” he said.
 “You never know, though.”